syncosaurus/syncosaurus.github.io/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## Team Notes

+### On animated SVGs

+Adding an animated SVG into Docusaurus requires a couple special steps.
+Follow the instructions [here](https://www.svgator.com/help/getting-started/add-animated-svgs-to-react-website), for item 1 for `create-react-app`.
+However, on step 3, make sure to leave the `<script>` tags in the SVG, and there must be a space or newline between the inner `CDATA[[ ]]`.
+See any animated SVG for an example.